gauravsars/chat-application/README.md

 <img width="397" height="278" alt="image" src="https://github.com/user-attachments/assets/2f89c4cf-2adb-40cc-8f97-86e75aa6589f" />

 2. After authentication, enter the user ID you want to chat with in the Chat partner ID field.
-One To One chat (Till last one month) with Particular selected UserID
+Previous history of chat is fetched Till last one month.

-3. Both user browsers, fetch the existing chat history, and subscribe to /topic/conversations/{conversationId}  [ompute the same deterministic conversation id using the two IDs]
+3. Both user browsers, fetch the existing chat history if both have logged in and connected to the web socket server.

 userID : 3